2012 United States presidential election in Virginia

-Having also won the state in 2008, Obama's 2012 victory made him the first Democrat since Franklin D. Roosevelt in 1944 to carry Virginia in two consecutive elections, and also marked the first time since 1948 that the state voted Democratic in consecutive elections.
-The Democratic margin of victory also made 2012 the first time since 1948 that Virginia voted more Democratic than the nation as a whole, albeit by a narrow advantage of 0.02%: These were ultimately signs of Virginia's continuing leftward shift, after it had been a mostly reliable state for Republicans on the presidential level since 1952.
+Having also won the state in 2008, Obama's 2012 victory made him the first Democrat since Franklin D. Roosevelt in 1944 to carry Virginia in two consecutive elections.
+It also marked the first time since 1948 that the state voted Democratic in consecutive elections.
+The Democratic margin of victory also made 2012 the first time since 1948 that Virginia voted more Democratic than the nation as a whole, albeit by a narrow advantage of 0.02%, thereby making the state the closest to the national results.
+These were ultimately signs of Virginia's continuing leftward shift, after it had been a mostly reliable state for Republicans on the presidential level since 1952.
+Also, this election was the first since 1948 that Virginia voted for a different candidate than Indiana did.

 As of the 2024 presidential election, this was the last time the Republican nominee won Montgomery County, and the last time the Democratic nominee won the independent city of Covington along with Buckingham, Caroline, Essex, Nelson and Westmoreland counties.

-This was also the last time a Democratic presidential nominee won the state by less than a 5% margin, as Virginia has transformed into a blue state.
+This was the last election that Virginia was considered to be a swing state.
+Every subsequent Democratic presidential nominee has won the state by more than a 5% margin, as Virginia has transformed into a blue state.
 In 2016, the Republican nominee won the election without carrying Virginia for the first time since 1924.
 By 2024, Virginia voted for a Democrat who lost the popular vote, also for the first time since 1924.